How to create sprite sheets & animations for Flame Engine

 }

-This class uses the findSpritesByName method to retrieve all sprites of the animation and creates a SpriteAnimation from them.
+This class uses the findSpritesByName method to retrieve all sprites of the animation and create a SpriteAnimation from them.

 In MyGame.onLoad(), add an instance of the Player to your game: